Full-time vocational school - Suitability test

 Up to 12 violin makers, 4 plucked instrument makers, 4 wood wind instrument makers and 4 brass wind instrument makers are admitted per school year.
 The actual number depends on the number of full-time vocational school vacancies available.

-Suitability test process
+Suitability test parts

 - Practical part (working test)